 Ten years ago, Black Friday and Cyber Monday had very distinct deals, but as more retailers have gone digital and fewer consumers are willing to stand hours in line for a potential deal, they’ve grown almost indistinguishable.

 For non-retailers, the most obvious way to take advantage of the two days is to join the deal bandwagon.
 The Indiana Pacers, for example, ran a “Gold is the New Black” special on tickets during a limited two-hour block.
-For this campaign, fans self-selected to purchase Festivals like Day for Night have also run ticketing promotions to take advantage of the shopping excitement.
+Festivals like Day for Night have also run ticketing promotions to take advantage of the shopping excitement.

 Membership organizations don’t have to be left out.
 The YMCA of Austin has run Black Friday and Cyber Monday specials offering a free month of membership—probably a good idea for any gyms or fitness clubs a day after potential customers gorge themselves on turkey and start thinking about New Year’s resolutions.

 Of course, not everyone might be willing to plunk down for a membership or season tickets.
 They might’ve just spend a paycheck on a new 4K HDTV.
 So while everyone’s scrolling their feeds, you could promote a special Black Friday giveaway, either for a VIP ticket package, box seats to Saturday’s football game, or a free six month membership.

 Small Business Saturday is appropriately nowhere near as big in popularity as Black Friday, but has been heavily pushed by American Express as a day to “shop small” and celebrate local businesses after big box stores get their day on Friday.